EL NIDO MOTORBIKE DAY TRIP TO NACPAN BEACH

-El Nido, Philippines is famous for it’s beautiful islands, beaches and lagoons but if you hire a moped there is much more to discover around El Nido.
-I visited three amazing beaches all during on day trip adventure from El Nido Proper.
+El Nido, Philippines is famous for its beautiful islands, beaches, and lagoons but if you hire a moped there is much more to discover around El Nido.
+I visited three amazing beaches all during on motorbike day trip adventure from El Nido Proper.
+We first visited Nacpan Beach then Verde Safari Beach followed by sunset at Duli Beach.

 A moped costs 350 Pesos or $7 USD.
-Split that between two people and you have your transport sorted for the day for a few dollars.
+We split that between two people and you have your transport sorted for the day for a few dollars.
+Gasoline is usually only a couple of dollars.
+You will need to leave your passport with the rental person but that is fair, remember you have their bike!

-A good bunch of us from the hostel set out for our adventure at 8am and slowly made our way out of El Nido proper.
-Within 5 minutes there was not a tourist in site as we passed by farms and small villages.
+A good bunch of us from the hostel set out for our adventure at 8 am and slowly made our way out of El Nido proper.
+Within 5 minutes there was not a tourist in sight as we passed by farms and small villages.
 One of my favorite ways to get a better understanding of a location is to hire a moped and cruise away from the tourist hot spots and take in the sights as I drive.

 This day trip was going to be highlighted by two beaches.
 We were first going to visit Nacpan Beach then later in the day head Duli Beach.
 However, we also visited another beach, Verde Safari, when we accidentally missed Duli Beach.